michael7101/Cyclistic-Case-Study/README.md

 ![](Images/Rplot06.png)

 **Notes:**
+*  We can see that the most popular routes for the casual members are in the central area by the bay; this could be because many casual members are tourists.
+*  The most popular routes for the annual members are in the local regions of the city.

+# Recommendations

+* The casual riders spend on average about twice as much time on a ride then the members.
+* The annual members use the serve more consistently throughout the week days well the causal member use the serve mostly on the weekend.
+* Both type seem to prefer the classic bikes however there is a more clear preference with the annual members for the classic bikes.
+* On a weekly basis for the annual members the bike type usage is fairly consistent throughout the weekdays
+* The casual users are not consistent and have a clear preference for the classic bikes on the weekends and no clear preference for either during the rest of the week.
-* We can see that the most popular routes are the casual members in the central area by the bay; this could be because many casual members are tourists.
-On the map for the annual members, the most popular routes are longer in the distance and are in the more local areas.
+* We can see that the most popular routes for the casual members are in the central area by the bay; this could be because many casual members are tourists.
+* The most popular routes for the annual members are in the local regions of the city.